Huitziii/charlesbordet.com/_posts/fr/2018-09-27-how-to-predict-ltv-saas-startup.markdown

 **100,000 transactions**.
 More exactly: 96,528 transactions, among 41,971 customers.

 **One product**.
-SaaS startups usually have multiple products.
+SaaS startups usually have many products.
 We keep things simple and focus only on one.
 There is no free version, so no conversion rate to predict.

 **Three predictive variables**: